yeorok/morphik-core/ui-component/README.md

 - Node.js 18 or later
 - npm or yarn package manager
-- A running DataBridge server
+- A running Morphik server

 ## Quick Start